 Born Patricia Andrzejewski in Brooklyn, New York and raised in Lindenhurst, Long Island, Pat started singing in elementary school and never stopped, working on her craft throughout her teens.
-At just 19 years old, Pat married her high school sweetheart, took his last name, Benatar, and started moonlighting in the clubs by night, while working as a bank clerk by day.
+At 19, after six months in college, she dropped out to marry her high school sweetheart Dennis Benatar, an army draftee who trained at Fort Jackson, South.
+The couple would eventually divorce, in 1979.

-Between 1988 and 1989, Benatar released Wide Awake in Dreamland that spun off the Top 20 hit “All Fired Up.”
-The song earned her yet another Grammy nomination for “Let’s Stay Together.”
+In 1988, Benatar released her 8th album, Wide Awake in Dreamland, primarily recorded in Giraldo’s studio, which spun off the Top 20 hit “All Fired Up.”
+The album earned her yet another Grammy nomination for “Let’s Stay Together” in 1989.
 In 1991 came the blues/swing-inspired True Love album, followed in 1993 by the critically-acclaimed Gravity’s Rainbow.
-In 1994, she and Giraldo would become proud parents once again with the birth of their 2nd daughter, Hana.

 In 1997, Pat released Innamorata on the CMC International label.
-That same year, she performed at Lilith Fair, where she was rightfully celebrated as a pioneer for women in rock.
-Then in 1998, further celebrating Benatar’s live prowess, 8-18-80, a live recording of a concert at the Old Waldorf in San Francisco, was finally released.
+Then in 1998, further celebrating Benatar’s live prowess, 8-18-80, a live recording of a concert at the Old Waldorf in San Francisco, was released.

 In 1999, Benatar and Giraldo opened their private vaults and compiled an extensive three-CD collection, Synchronistic Wanderings: Recorded Anthology 1979-1999.
 This impressive set includes songs from soundtracks (including Speed), contributions to tribute projects and benefits, previously unreleased live recordings, outtakes and demos, B- sides, and rarities never before available on CD.

-As if that wasn’t enough, in the summer of 2002, Benatar and Giraldo released a thrilling live CD and DVD.
+In the summer of 2001, Benatar and Giraldo released a thrilling live CD and DVD.
 The CD, Summer Vacation Soundtrack Live, and the DVD, Summer Vacation Live, featured a 90-minute concert filmed at the Grove Theatre in Anaheim, California.
 In addition, they debuted four new songs (“I Won’t,” “Girl,” “Out Of The Ruins,” and “Please Don’t Leave Me”) as well as previously unrecorded acoustic versions of “We Belong” and “Love Is A Battlefield.”
 Summer Vacation Live DVD also included behind the scenes footage and exclusive interviews.